 Golden Retriever puppies lose their baby teeth at around 4 months of age.

-Once their adult teeth come in at around 4 months, you’ll notice that they bite less than they used to.
+Once their adult teeth come in at around 4 months, you’ll notice that they bite and chew less than they used to.

 Most people do not find many puppy teeth, however, we saw many of Oliver’s teeth lying on the floor.